Jill C. Ascari, Ph.D., LCP

 Ms. Powell joined CCA in 2003, continuing a career with a wide range of counseling experience in the Richmond area.
 She works with families, couples, individuals, adolescents, and children using solution focused and cognitive-behavioral therapy.
 Ms. Powell’s background as an elementary school teacher has enhanced her experience with children and parents in the field of clinical social work.

-Ms. Powell specializes in issues of relationships, divorce, and parenting.
+Ms. Powell practices in the Hanover office and specializes in issues of relationships, divorce, and parenting.
 She enjoys working with parents as they deal with parenting crises.
 Ms. Powell has conducted group parenting classes, and has worked with parent education groups for children coping with divorce.
 She will also be co-facilitating a new group on enhancing marital relationships.

 Ms. Powell received a B.S. in Elementary Education from the University of Colorado in Boulder, Colorado.
 She received her Master of Arts in Elementary Education from Virginia Commonwealth University, and then earned her Master of Social Work from VCU in 1991.
 She was licensed in 1997 and maintains her membership in the National Association of Social Workers.
 Ms. Powell is active in her profession through work as a grief support coordinator for the Virginia Public Safety Foundation, and also currently serves the community as a Board Member of Brookfield, a residential treatment center for girls.

-Dr. Pushkin joined CCA in 2009.
+Dr. Pushkin joined the West End office of CCA in 2009.
 He received his undergraduate education at West Virginia University and medical degree from the Marshall University School of Medicine.
 Dr. Pushkin completed his residency in Psychiatry and fellowship in Consultation-Liaison Psychiatry at the Medical College of Virginia.